DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 ```

 The `hash22` function takes a seed and produces two pseudo-random values in the [0, 1] range.
 The
-SampleLight light function then uses these value to interpolate between the light corners:
+`SampleLight` function then uses these values to interpolate between the light box corners:

 ```hlsl
 float3 SampleLight(float2 Pos, float2 Size, float2 uv)